List of EastEnders characters introduced in 2018: DCI Peter Arthurs

 Arthurs reappears two years later when Keanu Taylor's (Danny Walters) body is discovered underneath the cafe.
-He breaks the news to Keanu's sister Bernadette Taylor (Clair Norris) and Felix Baker (Matthew Morrison).
+He breaks the news to Keanu's sister Bernadette Taylor (Clair Norris) and Felix Baker (Matthew James Morrison).
 Arthurs later arrests Sharon Watts (Letitia Dean) on suspicion of Keanu's murder.
 Linda, Keanu's actual murderer, who helped bury the body alongside the rest of The Six, gives a false statement to Arthurs, claiming she witnessed Dean Wicks (Matt Di Angelo) dragging the body into the Bridge Street Café, and that she hadn't gone to the police as she feared retribution from Dean, who had raped her ten years previously; Arthurs subsequently arrests Dean for Keanu's murder.
 Subsequent to this, the police discover the meat thermometer used to kill Keanu in Dean's flat, having been planted there by Stacey Slater (Lacey Turner).
 Arthurs returns to Albert Square to interview Stacey, her mother Jean Slater (Gillian Wright) and Jean's boyfriend Harvey Monroe (Ross Boatman) after Dean alleges that one of them planted the murder weapon in his flat in order to frame him.
 During these interviews, Arthurs discovers that Dean was deliberately withholding vital medication from his daughter Jade Masood (Elizabeth Green); Arthurs subsequently re-arrests Dean and charges him with Keanu's murder.
 Arthurs attends Dean's trial in September 2024, where Dean confesses to raping Linda; Dean formally confesses to the charges shortly after the judge declares a mistrial.
-After Linda attempts to confess to the murder herself, Arthurs refuses to charge her, believing she is intoxicated.
+After Linda, an alcoholic, attempts to confess to the murder herself, Arthurs refuses to charge her, believing she is intoxicated.

-In late October 2024, Arthurs re-interviews The Six, alongside Nish Panesar (Navin Choudhry), now suspecting the women of being responsible for Keanu's murder.
+In late October 2024, Arthurs re-interviews The Six, alongside Nish Panesar (Navin Chowdhry), now suspecting the women of being responsible for Keanu's murder.
 Unbeknownst to Arthurs, Nish discovers the truth himself and eventually agrees to take the blame for the murder so that The Six may evade justice.
-He summons Arthurs to Albert Square, where he fabricates a story that he hired hitmen to kidnap, murder, and bury Keanu on Christmas Day 2023 after a public disagreement between the pair shortly beforehand; Arthurs proceeds to arrest Nish for Keanu's murder.
+He summons Arthurs to Albert Square, where he fabricates a story that he hired hitmen to kidnap, murder, and bury Keanu on Christmas Day 2023 following a public disagreement between the pair shortly beforehand; Arthurs proceeds to arrest Nish for Keanu's murder.